erlenkh/hh-MGS/Readme.md

  as suggested by [Carnovalini and Roda](https://www.researchgate.net/publication/340411945_Computational_Creativity_and_Music_Generation_Systems_An_Introduction_to_the_State_of_the_Art).
 The generated music is output as a MIDI-file.

 # Representation

-In order to generate structured music, the system utilizes different hierarchical structures to represent different musical aspects:
+In order to generate structured music, it the system utilizes different hierarchical structures to represent different musical aspects:

 * Metric representation.
-Expresses how the music behaves in the time domain, much like sheet notation.
+Expresses music in the time domain, much like sheet notation.
     - Consists of a sequence of Bars, which contain either 3 or 4 Beats, which are then divided into 4 quarter beats.

 * Abstract, hierarchically grouped representation: